Skip to main content

 Some of the red flags that we see from other MSPs include:

-In closing, it is important to remember that as a financial institution, you are ultimately responsible for any problems that occur from selecting the wrong MSP, whether this decision leads to an insecure environment or just makes your job more difficult as the liaison between the institution and the MSP.
+It is important to remember that you are ultimately responsible for any problems that occur from selecting the wrong MSP.
+Whether this decision leads to an insecure environment or just makes your job more difficult as the liaison between the institution and the MSP.

-Just like any other vendor, you must continuously monitor your MSP to ensure that they are providing acceptable service levels for your institution and consider replacing the MSP if they are not meeting your expectations.
+Just like any other vendor, you must continuously monitor your MSP to ensure that they are providing acceptable service levels.
+You should consider replacing the MSP if they are not meeting your expectations.
 While it may seem like a big task to replace your MSP, having the right partner will not only help to ensure that appropriate security controls are implemented, but it should also make your job easier as the liaison.

 By: Mindy Shadoin, Consultant at Young & Associates